 Wrap soft-drink cans with bubble pack to keep beverages refreshingly cold on hot summer days.
 Do the same for packages of frozen or chilled picnic foods.
 You can wrap ice cream just before you leave for the picnic to keep it firm en route.
-Looking to cut down on sugary drinks this summer?
-Check out these 14 summer superfood recipes to beat the heat (and stay healthy).
+If you want to cut down on sugar drinks this summer, 14 summer superfood recipes to beat the heat (and stay healthy).

 Cat litter keeps tents must-free